Passion Play: Simplicity of scenery, dialogue, action, and costumes

 The scenery was the background of old-time middle east.
 There were no side scenes, and consequently no stage perspective.
 Since an illusion of reality could not be had, indications were made to suffice.
 Thus a cask standing on end represents the mountain on which Christ is tempted by the Devil; thunder is imitated by the report of a gun; in order to signify that the Devil had entered into him, Judas holds a bird of black plumage before his mouth and makes it flutter.
 The suicide of Judas is an execution, in which Beelzebub performs the hangman's duty.
 He precedes the culprit up the ladder and draws Judas after him by a rope.
 Judas has a black bird and the intestines of an animal concealed in the front of his clothing, and when Satan tears open the garment the bird flies away, and the intestines fall out, whereupon Judas and his executioner slide down into Hell on a rope.
 A painted picture representing the soul, is hung from the mouth of each of the two thieves on the cross; an angel takes the soul of the penitent, the devil that of the impenitent thief.
 Everything is presented in the concrete, just as the imagination of the audience pictures it, and the scenic conditions, resembling those of the antique theatre demand.
 All costume, however, is contemporary, historical accuracy being ignored.

-Secularization of the Passion Play

-The Passion Plays of the 15th century, with their peculiar blending of religious, artistic, and increasingly secular elements, gave a true picture of German city life of those times.
-Serious thought and lively humour were highly developed in these plays.
-When, however, the patricians, in the sixteenth century, withdrew more and more from the plays, the plays, left to the lower classes, began to lose their serious and (in spite of the comic traits) dignified character.
-The influence of the Carnival plays (Fastnachtspiele) was felt more and more.
-Master Grobianus with his coarse and obscene jests was even introduced into some of the Passion Plays.
-In time the ecclesiastical authorities forbade the production of these secularized plays.
-Thus, the Bishop of Havelberg commanded his clergy, in 1471, to suppress the Passion Plays and legend plays in their parish districts because of the disgraceful and irrelevant farces interspersed through the productions.

-Secularized Passion Plays banned

-With the advent of the 16th-century European religious conflict the uneasiness with liturgical drama in general increased.
-The Synod of Strasburg of 1549 opposed the religious plays, and the year previous, in 1548, the Parliament of Paris forbade the production of The Mysteries of the Passion of our Redeemer and other Spiritual Mysteries.
-One consequence was that the secularized plays were separated from the religious, and, as Carnival plays, held the public favour.
-The Passion Plays came to be presented more rarely, particularly as the Reformation was inimical to them.